When Attackers Meet AI: Learning-empowered Attacks in Cooperative Spectrum Sensing: Experiment Evaluation

-A key factor in LEB framework is the internal accuracy threshold $\alpha$.
+A key factor in the LEB attack framework is the internal accuracy threshold $\alpha$.
 The attacker can only launch attacks if the internal accuracy of a sub-model exceeds $\alpha$.
-A larger $\alpha$ should lead to a higher attack success ratio but not necessarily a higher overall disruption ratio.
+A larger $\alpha$ should lead to a higher attack success ratio but should also decrease the overall disruption ratio, which is because a larger $\alpha$ will decrease attack attempts but result in a better estimation about the decision rule.

-Fig.~\ref{Fig:threshold} depicts (a) the attack success ratio and (b) the overall disruption ratio under different values of $\alpha$ (other setups are the same as those in Fig.~\ref{overall_def} and results are averaged over 8 defense strategies).
-We can see from Fig.~\ref{Fig:threshold}(a) that when $\alpha$ is 0.7 or less, the attack success ratio is around 0.5.
-As $\alpha$ increases, the attack success ratio also increases, which is because an increased $\alpha$ requirement indicates a higher confidence for the selected sub-model.
+Fig.~\ref{Fig:threshold} depicts (a) the attack success ratio and (b) the overall disruption ratio for different values of $\alpha$ (the rest of the setting is the same as that in Fig.~\ref{overall_def} and results are averaged over eight defense strategies).
+We observe from Fig.~\ref{Fig:threshold}(a) that when $\alpha$ is 0.7 or less, the attack success ratio is around 0.5.
+As $\alpha$ increases, the attack success ratio also increases.
+The reason is that an increased $\alpha$ requirement indicates a higher consistency or better estimation of the fusion center for the selected sub-model.

-However, in terms of the overall disruption ratio, although a smaller $\alpha$ will lead to more attack attempts, it will be easier to activate the defense mechanisms in the fusion center to compromise the malicious nodes, further decrease the overall disruption ratio.
-The overall disruption ratio increases first and then decreases as the threshold $\alpha$ approaches to 1, as shown in Fig.~\ref{Fig:threshold}(b).
-This is because as the threshold $\alpha$ approaches to 1, the number of attack attempts decreases dramatically.
-Thus although the attack success ratio increases, the overall number of attacks plunged.
+However, in terms of the overall disruption ratio, although a smaller $\alpha$ will lead to more attack attempts, it will also increase the risk for the attacker to activate defense mechanisms at the fusion center, further decreasing the overall disruption ratio.
+The overall disruption ratio increases when $\alpha$ is small and then decreases as the threshold $\alpha$ approaches to 1, as shown in Fig.~\ref{Fig:threshold}(b).
+The reason is that as the threshold $\alpha$ approaches to 1, the number of attack attempts decreases significantly.
+Thus, although the attack success ratio increases, the overall number of attacks decreases.
 We observe from our experiments that the optimal threshold can be achieved at around $\alpha=0.85$ to maximize the overall disruption ratio.

-\subsubsection{Impacts of the Number of Malicious Nodes}
+\subsubsection{Impacts of the number of malicious nodes}